inoxlang/inox/docs/language-reference/patterns.md

 ### Recursive String Patterns

-Recursive string patterns are defined by putting a `@` symbol in front of the pattern. ⚠️ **Recursive string patterns are pretty limited and slow: don't use them to check/parse complex strings, use real parsers instead.**
+Recursive string patterns are defined by putting a `@` symbol in front of the pattern. ⚠️ This feature still needs some bug fixes.
+Also **recursive string patterns are pretty limited and slow: don't use them to check/parse complex strings, use real parsers instead.**

 ```